Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Authors

-2 Department of Motor Behavior, Faculty of Sport Sciences, Ferdowsi University of Mashhad
+1 Department of Motor Behavior, Faculty of Sport Sciences, Ferdowsi University of Mashhad, Mashhad, Iran.

-3 Department of Biomedical Engineering, Islamic Azad University, Mashhad, Iran
+4 Department of Biomedical Engineering, Mashhad Branch, Islamic Azad University, Mashhad, Iran.

 Abstract

-Methods: 15 novice students with any experience in golf skills participated in the novice group and 15 experienced golf players in the expert group.
-The brain waves of participants were recorded while performing 20 trials of golf putting task.
-Data were processed using the ICA method.
-For the statistical analysis of the data, a 2×3 (group × area) one-way MANOVA was used.
+Methods: This study included 15 novice university students with no prior golf experience in the novice group and 15 experienced golfers in the expert group.
+Participants' brain waves were recorded during 20 practice trials of the golf putting skill.
+Data were processed using Independent Component Analysis (ICA).
+A one-way multivariate analysis of variance (MANOVA) with a 2×3 design (group × area) was employed for data analysis.

 Keywords